Since 1083 · Casentino, Tuscany

 Cav.
 Gino Ciapetti

 Cav.
 Uff.
-Dr. Gino Ciapetti (San Casciano, 1862 – Rome, 1926): Mayor of Capolona and of Strada in Casentino, Provincial Councillor of Arezzo, President of the Casentino Industrialists' Association and member of the Société de Chimie industrielle in Paris.
-The old hydroelectric plant beside the Villa, still overlooking the Arno today, is owed to him.
+Dr. Gino Ciapetti, of the family that owned Villa La Nussa: Mayor of Capolona and of Strada in Casentino, Provincial Councillor of Arezzo, President of the Casentino Industrialists' Association and member of the Société de Chimie industrielle in Paris.
+The old hydroelectric plant beside the Villa, still overlooking the Arno today, is owed to the Ciapetti family.

 The old hydroelectric plant and, in the background, Villa La Nussa